-I want to remark on this elitist attitude among scientists, mathematicians, linguists and analysts; in fact, I want to argue like Santayana, that religion and religious belief is directly related to reason.
-First reason produced it, then reason (on evidentiary grounds), rejected it, that it isn’t produced by popular belief, psychological need for certainty and markedly is not a delusion in the same light, for instance, as the omnipresence belief in Platonism among the educated class of The New Ancien Régime.
-By this we mean also Neoplatonism, Catholicism, Protestantism, Hegelianism, Marxism, Existentialism, Phenomenologism, Linguisticism, Analysism, Positivism and many other manifestations of Platonic doctrines [especially Bentham and Mills' *Utilitarianism] the belief that induction, sensual comprehension, democracy, individual liberty, self esteem, are second-rate and that left to our own devices human beings will go wrong.
-Platonism is the covert philosophic and psychologic default position of Western Civilization.
+I want to comment on this elitist attitude among scientists, mathematicians, linguists and analysts; in fact, I want to argue like Santayana, that religion and religious belief is directly related to reason (defined roundly below).
+First reason produced it, then reason (on philosophic grounds), rejected it.
+It is one of the reasons why almost all modern philosophers are either theists or atheists.
+Religious impulse is certainly not produced by popular belief or psychological need for certainty.
+Most markedly, it is not a delusion in the same light, for instance, as the omnipresent belief in Platonism among the educated-class of The New Ancien Régime, the unthinking default moral systems of Neoplatonism, Catholicism, Protestantism, Hegelianism, Marxism, Islam, Existentialism, Phenomenologism, Linguisticism, Analysism, Positivism and many other manifestations of Platonic doctrines [especially Bentham and Mills' Utilitarianism, see endnote].
+It is the ultimate belief among conformist intellectuals that induction, sensual-comprehension, democracy, individual-liberty and self-esteem, are second-rate and that left to our own devices, human beings will go all wrong.
+Platonism is the covert philosophic and psychologic position of Western Civilization.
 This dogmatic unquestioned temperament among the established intelligentsia is startling in its singularity.
-They are of course as divided as a Marxist is from a Christian or as a Christian is from a Muslim; however, here, to the extent they are religionists, socialists or elitists, they are Platonists.
+They are, of course, as divided as a Marxist is from a Christian or as a Christian is from a Muslim; however, here, to the extent they are religionists, socialists or elitists, they are default Platonists.
 They are at any rate, rife inside with similarities in political, religious and ethical beliefs.

+Emotions, instincts and environmental-situations, were our guideposts through the shadows all the long years, but without reason and science, shadow is where we will return.
 For over 2500 years – much of it from purposefully driven design – Platonism has progressed insidiously to become the backdrop to all matters of metaphysical importance, especially ethics.
-This has been noticed by many thinkers, but the worldwide intellectual response has been a bored shrug: “Western Philosophy,” after all, to quote A N Whitehead from Process and Reality “Consists of a series of footnotes to Plato.”
+Plato's perfectionist, mystical vision is the dominant moral spirit of Europe.
+The multitude Platonic efforts at intuitive, innate truths in which eternal, timeless moral value is to be discovered inside the very marrow of human nature has been philosophy's wilful, wrong and worthless distraction.
+This phenomena of which I identify has been analysed by many thinkers, but the worldwide intellectual response has been a shrug: “Western Philosophy,” after all, to quote from Process and Reality “Consists of a series of footnotes to Plato.”
 (Whitehead was the son of a vicar who became a mathematician who became a philosopher who became a supernaturalist.
 When he was young, he co-authored the momentous Principia Mathematica with Bertrand Russell and was a landmark in modern academic philosophy.)
 The Platonists bet that any rational antiplatonic sentiment would be ignored as absurd, uncaring and even immoral.
 They exaggerate the certainty of mathematics, the importance of linguistics, the ignorance of humankind and our dependence on the specialized knower.
-They are everywhere, and unfortunately for humankind, have produced the context for all the important moral issues of the last two thousands years.
+They are everywhere, and unfortunately for humankind, have produced the context for all the important moral issues of the last two thousand years.